Frequently Asked Questions

 Unfortunately, yes.
 Increased maternal weight can have a profound negative effect on the IVF procedure and its outcome:

 At Bay IVF, we recommend that patients adhere to our reproductive health guidelines (PDF).
-They can optimize health, may improve the quality of eggs and sperm, and would result in a gradual weight loss and arriving at one’s ideal BMI.
+They can optimize health, may improve the quality of eggs and sperm, and result in gradual weight loss, leading to one’s ideal BMI.

 How long does it take to complete Frozen Embryo Transfer Treatment?

 The Frozen Embryo Transfer (FET) procedure is much shorter than an In Vitro Fertilization cycle.
-It usually takes only 5-7 weeks to complete a cycle of FET, and only two clinic visits are needed.
+It usually takes only 2-3 weeks to complete a FET cycle, and only 2 clinic visits are needed.

 How long can you store frozen eggs and embryos?